-You can see this happening in others when discussing one of the famous conversation untouchables – religion, politics, sex – their eyes change, glaze over a bit while still taking on an increased ferocity.
+You can see this happening in others when discussing one of the famous conversation untouchables: religion, politics, sex.
+Their eyes change, glaze over a bit but also take on an increased ferocity.
 Suddenly, logic and rationality, the pivot-points of legitimate, purposeful discussions, have gone out the window.

 There’s no real right and wrong, just my way and your way.
 And my way is always right.

 Does this really accomplish anything?